ElodieCtl/SLR207MapReduce/report/Report.md

 | sante_publique               | 946                | 55                | 1001            | de - la - des - les - et         |
 | common_crawl                 | 10996              | 4260              | 15256           | the - to - end - of - de         |

+## With MapReduce

 ### Implementation

 #### General

-To parallelize the process of counting words and sort them, we used a distributed map reduce twice : once for counting the occurences and once for sorting the results by occurences.
+To parallelize the process of counting words and sorting them, we used a distributed map reduce twice : once for counting the occurences and once for sorting the results by occurences.
 They rely on the same principles : files or parts of a file are distributed among slaves, which do 3 steps then - map, shuffle and reduce -, while they send information to master, which is responsible to coordinate them, namely launch each step when all teh slaves have finished the previous one.

 At the beginning, slaves are launched first (either manually or with the script) an then the master (_make sure that the time between the launches is sufficient for the slaves to create the servers_, otherwise you will get a "connection refused" exception).
 The master launches the slaves, which have recognized themselves thanks to the list of computers' names given as a parameter (their identifier is their number in this list).
 The slaves starts to retrieve the portion that they are attributed to, thanks to their id and the prefix given as a parameter.
 Finally, after the master collects all the responses indicating the end of the file loading, it sends a message to slaves to start the map reduce process.